toolforge/paws/README.md

 ### Settings up a development environment

 It is possible to run a fully-functioning PAWS system inside [minikube](https://minikube.sigs.k8s.io/docs/)!
 You don't need access to the secrets.yaml file to do it either, since the defaults mostly support it.
+At this time, you need to set it up with a cluster version before 1.22, most likely.

+Once minikube is working, you need to run `minikube addons enable ingress` to have ingress controller support.

 You will need to install minikube and [helm](https://helm.sh) on your system.
 When you are confident those are working, install the dependencies for the PAWS dev environment with these steps: